-Design Guidelines Section Verbage from DG Section COT Comment (8/13/24) with FLHZAB COT Response (12/17/24) UDC Section UDC Language Response (10/5/24) Reference (if applicable) HISTORY The area north of Fort Lowell Road was designated by the Pima County Board of Supervisors as a County Historic District in 1976.
+Design Guidelines Section Verbiage from DG Section COT Comment UDC Section Reference (if applicable) UDC Language HISTORY The area north of Fort Lowell Road was designated by the Pima County Board of Supervisors as a County Historic District in 1976.
 In 1978, in order to preserve the historical Fort remains, Hohokam, and several biological communities, the area including and surrounding Fort Lowell Park was designated the "Fort Lowell Multiple Resource Area" and listed on the National Register of Historic Places.
 In 1981, the Mayor and Council designated the area south of Fort Lowell Road as the City Fort Lowell Historic Preservation Zone.
-Under the MRA all the buildings are designated individually not really a district with a boundary per se FLHZAB: PIMA COUNTY FORMED A "HISTORIC DISTRICT" IN 1976.
-MRA WAS FORMED IN 1981.
-NATIONAL REGISTER NO LONGER FORMS MRAS, HISTORY A 1995 survey of the HPZ lists approximately 30 Contributing Historic Properties.
+Under the MRA all the buildings are designated individually not really a district with a boundary per se HISTORY A 1995 survey of the HPZ lists approximately 30 Contributing Historic Properties.
 In addition, nearly 70 residences were constructed after 1980 in the La Sonrisa, San Miguel, Bosque Ranch and Adobes del Bosque subdivisions; these are designated as Contributing Non-historic Properties.
 (See Technical Standard 9-02.8.0.)
+V 1 9-02.8.8.6

-Are these the properties listed on the NR?
-FLHZAB: NOT ALL 9-02.8.8.6 APPLICABILITY Additions or modifications to existing buildings or structures, also including pools, solar or HVAC installations.
+UDC Section Reference (if Design Guidelines Section Verbiage from DG Section COT Comment applicable) UDC Language APPLICABILITY Additions or modifications to existing buildings or structures, also including pools, solar or HVAC installations.
 We do not currently review pools.
 However, we are reviewing this practice and could begin requiring that pools go through HPZ design review.
-PDSD Response #1: this process has been clarified, and pools do go through HPZ review to ensure if there are structures such as fences comply with the design guidelines.
 5.8.1, 11.4.20 5.8.8.
 DESIGN REVIEW REQUIRED A. General 1.
 Review and approval, of all properties, buildings, signs, and structures within an HPZ, is required for all development and improvements, including new construction or improvements that do not require building permits.
 Proposals are reviewed for compliance with Section 5.8.9, Design Standards.
 2. Prior to the submittal of a proposal, the applicant should consult with the applicable historic HPZ Advisory Board and refer to the Secretary of the Interior's Standards for Rehabilitation.
 3. Projects are reviewed in accordance with the Full or Minor HPZ Review Procedures.
-11.4.5 Development Any human alteration to the state of land, including its vegetation, soil, geology, or hydrology, for any residential, commercial, industrial utility, or other use, such as, but not limited to, clearing, grubbing, or grading of land, and structural improvements, e.g., buildings, walls, fences, signs, and vehicular use areas.
+11.4.5 Development Any human alteration to the state of land, including its vegetation, soil, geology, or hydrology, for any residential, commercial, industrial, utility, or other use, such as, but not limited to, clearing, grubbing, or grading of land, and structural improvements, e.g., buildings, walls, fences, signs, and vehicular use areas.
 11.4.20 Structure A physical element constructed or erected with a fixed location on the ground or attached to another physical element having a fixed location at, below, or above grade.
 Structures include such elements as, but are not limited to, buildings, paved areas, walls, fences, posts, and patios.
-APPLICABILITY These guidelines are intended as a general framework for review.
+These guidelines are intended as a general framework for , review.
 Specific requirements, described in the City of Tucson Development Standards (9-02.0.0 - 9-03.1.3 & 9-03.2.4) and Land Use Code (Article 2, Div.
 8, Sec.
-2.8.8), can be acquired from the City of Tucson Planning & Development Services Department.
+2.8.8), can be acquired APPLICABILITY from the City of Tucson Planning & Development Services Update reference from Land Use Code to Unified Development Code AFFLICADILITY Department.
+Code